proxima-one/docs/Introduction.md

 #### How are the Merkle roots of the subgraphs anchored?
 Do they need to be anchored to some chain?
 Anchoring of data structures

+#### Is it possible to send bad data, stale data, or validate from an incorrect Merkle root?
+The data is based on an audit ...

 #### What occurs in the instance of a blockchain fork/data?
 When a blockchain is forked, the blocks that are associated with the fork are no longer a valid part of the chain.
 Since these blocks are no longer able to be tied to the block head, all information that relies on them for verification will no longer be correct.
 Due to the inability to audit this information by the subgraphs and the queries, the information will no longer be presented in queries.

-#### Is it possible to send bad data, stale data, or validate from the incorrect Merkle root?

 #### Do subgraphs verify data and audit data before they push the data into the database?
 Yes, it is necessary for a subgraph to verify